Confederation period: End of the American Revolution

-National leadership
+American leadership

 The Articles of Confederation created a loose union of states.
 The confederation's central government consisted of a unicameral Congress with legislative and executive function, and was composed of delegates from each state in the union.
 Congress received only those powers which the states had previously recognized as belonging to king and parliament.
 Each state had one vote in Congress, regardless of its size or population, and any act of Congress required the votes of nine of the 13 states to pass; any decision to amend the Articles required the unanimous consent of the states.
 Each state's legislature appointed multiple members to its delegation, allowing delegates to return to their homes without leaving their state unrepresented.
 Under the Articles, states were forbidden from negotiating with other nations or maintaining a military without Congress's consent, but almost all other powers were reserved for the states.
 Congress lacked the power to raise revenue, and was incapable of enforcing its own legislation and instructions.
 As such, Congress was heavily reliant on the compliance and support of the states.

 Following the conclusion of the Revolutionary War, which had provided the original impetus for the Articles, Congress's ability to accomplish anything of material consequence declined significantly.
 Rarely did more than half of the roughly sixty delegates attend a session of Congress at any given time, causing difficulties in raising a quorum.
-Many of the most prominent national leaders, such as Washington, John Adams, John Hancock, and Benjamin Franklin, retired from public life, served as foreign delegates, or held office in state governments.
-One national leader who did emerge during this period was James Madison, who became convinced of the need for a stronger national government after serving in the Congress of the Confederation from 1781 to 1783.
-He would continue to call for a stronger government for the remainder of the 1780s.
+Many of the most prominent American leaders, such as Washington, John Adams, John Hancock, and Benjamin Franklin, retired from public life, served as foreign delegates, or held office in state governments.
+One leader who did emerge during this period was James Madison, who became convinced of the need for a stronger central government after serving in the Congress of the Confederation from 1781 to 1783.
+He would continue to call for a stronger central government for the remainder of the 1780s.
 Congress met in Philadelphia from 1778 until June 1783, when it moved to Princeton, New Jersey due to the Pennsylvania Mutiny of 1783.
 Congress would also convene in Annapolis, Maryland and Trenton, New Jersey before settling in New York City in 1785.
-The lack of strong leaders in Congress, as well as the body's impotence and itinerant nature, embarrassed and frustrated many American nationalists, including Washington.
+The lack of strong leaders in Congress, as well as the body's impotence and itinerant nature, embarrassed and frustrated many American federalists, including Washington.
 The weakness of Congress also led to frequent talk of secession, and many believed that the United States would break into four confederacies, consisting of New England, the Mid-Atlantic states, the Southern states, and the trans-Appalachian region, respectively.